What is EMDR Therapy?

 The standardized eight-phase protocol practiced by EMDR therapy clinicians targets the maladaptively linked memory and reprocesses it using bilateral stimulation.
 The result is decreased distress around the memory and diminished psychological symptoms.

-The legacy of Francine Shapiro’s work lives on as the next generation of psychotherapists train in EMDR therapy and practice within their communities.
-EMDR Professional Training, led by Curt Rouanzoin, Ph.D., and Michelle Gottlieb, Psy.D., supports the next generation with the goal of training EMDR therapists with the highest standards of EMDR therapy education, upholding the original work of Dr. Shapiro while taking note of ongoing research.
-As a continuing education provider, EMDR Professional Professional Training provides EMDR Basic Training, advanced EMDR therapy courses, a supportive membership community for clinicians, EMDR Certification program, and advanced modules for those desiring to become Approved Consultants, Facilitators, and Trainers.
+The legacy of Francine Shapiro’s work lives on as the next generation of psychotherapists train in EMDR therapy and practice in diverse communities and with a variety of client populations.
+EMDR Professional Training, founded by Curt Rouanzoin, PhD, and Michelle Gottlieb, PsyD, supports the next generation of clinicians by training EMDR therapists with the highest standards of EMDR therapy education, upholding the original work of Dr. Shapiro while taking note of current and ongoing research.
+As a continuing education (CE) provider, EMDR Professional Training provides EMDRIA approved EMDR Basic Training, advanced EMDR therapy courses, a supportive membership community for clinicians, EMDR Certification program, and advanced work for those desiring to become EMDRIA Approved Consultants, Facilitators, and Trainers.

-Training in EMDR therapy is a choice many clinicians make simply because they are frustrated by the lack of progress in their clients, or they’ve noticed something missing in their education as they work with those progress in their clients, or they’ve noticed something missing in their education as they work with those plagued by trauma-related issues.
+Training in EMDR therapy is a choice many clinicians make simply because they are frustrated by the lack of progress in their clients, or they’ve noticed something missing in their education as they work with those plagued by trauma-related issues.
 Training in EMDR therapy allows clinicians to bring mental health to those who are suffering by opening pathways for the brain to heal itself.

 Find current and ongoing EMDR research at the following websites: